alexcpn/relay-ci/QuickStart.md

-# Quick Start Guide
+# Relay CI — Quick Start Guide

-Get the CI system running on Linux and trigger a build from a GitHub repo.
+Get Relay CI running on Linux and trigger a build from a GitHub repo.

 ## 1. Build